Your cart is empty.

 Abbey holds a Bachelor of Law and a Graduate Diploma in Legal Practice.
 Abbey also holds governance qualifications from the Governance Institute of Australia.

-Abbey is a member of the South Australian Gender Pay Gap Taskforce.
+Abbey is a member of the Respect@Work Council and of the South Australian Gender Pay Gap Taskforce.
 Abbey is the Vice President of the Australian Labour and Employment Relations Association (ALERA) national committee and the President of the ALERA SA committee.
-She is also a member of the SA Union’s Women’s Standing Committee and the Welfare Rights Coalition.
+She is also a member of the SA Union’s Women’s Standing Committee, the Welfare Rights Coalition, and on the South Australian Concessions Review Reference Group.
 In 2019, Abbey was elected to the Policy council of the South Australian Council of Social Service.

 Abbey is a feminist unionist and advocates for collectivist gender, sexual and political justice.
 Presently, Abbey is working in the movement calling for the full implementation of the 55 recommendations of the Respect@Work report.